Know before you go

-The plateau grassland is probably an ancient fragment of Lincolnshire Wold downland, and there is a rich assemblage of chalk plants here and in the quarry, including localised species such as felwort, yellow-wort, basil thyme, kidney vetch and pyramidal and bee orchids.
+The grassland and quarry have a rich assemblage of chalk plants, including localised species such as felwort, yellow-wort, basil thyme, kidney vetch and pyramidal and bee orchids.
 Owing to the dominance of tor-grass the hillside vegetation is less varied.

 The commoner grassland butterflies and moths, including an abundance of six-spotted burnet moths, are present.
-There are scarce insects among other orders and an exceptionally high spider population.
 The meadow pipit, a localised breeding species inland in Lincolnshire, nests in the reserve.
 Common lizard and grass snake occur.

 Some mowing of grassland and verges is undertaken, but when possible the hillside and plateau grassland are grazed by sheep to maintain floristic diversity.
 The chalk cliffs are friable so that erosion easily occurs: they should not be climbed.
 For the same reason some areas are fenced off in order to reduce wear.